 While e-commerce products and services may *seem* relatively static, plenty of options exist for fresh, creative evergreen content that will bolster your overall content strategy.
 Read on for inspiration, as well as examples of how industry leaders are using them now.

 These are an ideal way to enhance your products and show users what using them will look like.
 They are especially useful if your product has many or complex uses.
-Maybelline UK uses this type of content on its makeup tips page, which links to various makeup tutorials, which can also be found on their YouTube channel.
+Maybelline UK uses this type of content on its make-up tips page, which links to various makeup tutorials, which can also be found on its YouTube channel.

 Perhaps you do business in an area with plenty of jargon and confusing terminology.
 Customers appreciate having these spelt out in simpler terms, which creates a great opportunity for evergreen content.
 International financial company, Nationwide, includes a glossary of financial terms to help customers wade through the acronyms and technical language of the financial world.

 Likewise, while statistics do become dated over time, people are always looking to back up their writing with hard-and-fast numbers.
 So while stats may not last more than a few years, they can still build up your link profile and add value to your site.